nofitnessforpurpose/CHECKSUM/README.md

 ## Installation
 A PSION Organiser 2 .OPK file is <a href="https://github.com/nofitnessforpurpose/CHECKSUM/blob/main/code/CHKSUM.opk">available</a> which contains both source and object code.
 This file can be downloaded onto a data pack using tools such as <a href="https://www.lostgallifreyan.net/Software/ORG-Link/ORG-Link.htm">ORG-LINK</a> or similar.

 When down loaded and programmed onto a data pack, run the CHKSUM progam from the data pack.
-The program will allow selection of the Drive the data pack is located in e.g. B:
+The program will allow selection of the Drive of the target data pack e.g. B:
-The tool should then determine the size of the used data space on the data pack and calculate the check sum for the data pack.
+The tool should then determine the size of the used data space on the data pack and calculate the check sum for the target data pack.
-The cacluated value should match the value shown for the current release of the software.
+When the data pack containing the utility is selected, the cacluated value should match the value shown for the current release of the software.
 When the values match there is a limited liklihood of issue with the data pack, source data or data transfer process.

 <br>